dbanalyticsco/usaa-dbt-course/labs/lab9.md

 ### 1. Run the orders model with a larger warehouse.

-Despite making the `orders` model, it's still taking too long to build.
+Despite making the `orders` model incremental, it's still taking too long to build.
 Add a configuration to the orders model that has it run with the larger `COMPUTE_WH_M` warehouse.

 Things to think about:
 * How do you verify that it's actually building with the new warehouse setting?